mena-devs/code-of-conduct/GREETING.md

 MENA Devs was first launched in January, 2015 with the purpose of connecting Software Developers, Engineers and Computer Enthusiasts in the MENA region.
-What started as a Slack group has evolved to become a vibrant community of 360+ members engaging in daily discussions in software, and web development, tools of the trade, work methodologies and workflows, and technical management styles (to name a few of the popular topics).
+What started as a Slack group has evolved to become a vibrant community with hundreds of members engaging in daily discussions in software, and web development, tools of the trade, work methodologies and workflows, and technical management styles (to name a few of the popular topics).

-We are looking forward to your active contributions to the community while appreciating you following our basic guidelines and Code of Conduct (CoC) [https://github.com/mena-devs/code-of-conduct]:
+We are looking forward to your active contributions to the community while appreciating you following our basic guidelines and [Code of Conduct (CoC)](https://github.com/mena-devs/code-of-conduct):

 * Respect other members of the group and let this CoC guide your actions.
 * Do not insult and engage in degrading behaviours towards any member as these actions will not be tolerated.